sc137/canvas_scripts/pages/README.md

-Create markdown files here that will be converted to html and uploaded to your course as pages.
+Create a markdown file for each page.

 Use static urls for images and embed video code.